-The contents of this report reflect the views of the authors, who are responsible for the facts and accuracy of the data presented herein.
-This document is disseminated through the Pacific Northwest Transportation Consortium (PacTrans) under the sponsorship of the U.S. Department of Transportation UTC Grant Program and through the Washington State Department of Transportation.
-The U.S. Government assumes no liability for the contents or use thereof.
-Sponsorship for the local match portion of this research project was provided by the Washington State Department of Transportation.
-The U.S. Department of Transportation or Nashington State Department of Transportation.
-The sponsorship for the local match portion of the contents do not necessarily reflect the views or policies of the U.S. Department of Transportation or Washington State Department of Transportation.
-This report does not constitute a standard, specification, or regulation.
+The contents of this report reflect the views of the authors, who are responsible for the facts and the accuracy of the information presented herein.
+This document is disseminated under the sponsorship of the U.S. Department of Transportation's University Transportation Centers Program, in the interest of information exchange.
+The Pacific Northwest Transportation Consortium and the U.S. Government assumes no liability for the contents or use thereof.